jannfis/acme-distributed/README.md

 *  Only HTTP authorization requests are currently supported
 *  You need an existing ACME account and private key, this client currently cannot create accounts (feature is on the roadmap, tho)

+The master branch in this repository most likely is unstable from time to time.
+Please clone one of the tags for testing.

 # Synopsis

     USAGE: ./acme-distributed.rb [options] <configuration>